jonzink/EDI-Vetter/README.md

 ```
 >>> params=EDI_Vetter.parameters(per=8.26144,t0=2907.6451,radRatio=0.0349,tdur=0.128,lc=lc)
 ```
-It is essential that EDII-Vetter re-fits the light curve to measure changes from the transit detection.
+It is essential that EDI-Vetter re-fits the light curve to measure changes from the transit detection.
 ```
 >>> params=EDI_Vetter.MCfit(params)
 ```